 Related: The 5-Step Newbie Guide to Successful Real Estate Bookkeeping

 Time and again, people come to me with premises like this.
-They tell me that they plan to buy a first home or to “house-hack” but that they must make their purchase by a certain date when their lease expires.
-They are rushing into several hundred thousand dollar decisions in order to save a few hundred dollars and a little bit of a potential headache.
+They tell me that they plan to buy a first home or to “house-hack,” but they must make their purchase by a certain date when their lease expires.
+They are rushing into several-hundred-thousand-dollar decisions in order to save a few hundred dollars and a little bit of a potential headache.
 They lose the forest for the trees.

 Do not do this to yourself.
 Do not put yourself under pressure to make a decision quickly.

-Sure, a few hundred dollars, a thousand dollars in increased rent beyond your current monthly rate may seem like a lot of money.
+Sure, a few hundred or thousand dollars in increased rent beyond your current monthly rate may seem like a lot of money.
 It IS a lot of money.
-But it is NOT a lot of money in the context of a several hundred thousand dollar first home purchase that is likely to be the largest financial transaction you have undergone in your life to that point.
+But it is NOT a lot of money in the context of a several-hundred-thousand-dollar first home purchase that is likely to be the largest financial transaction you have undergone in your life to that point.

 Understand the stakes, and understand the context.
 Pay the extra rent, move if necessary, and give yourself the extended timeline you need to give yourself the best possible odds of making a quality decision.